avito-tech/avito-android/subprojects/emcee/worker/README.md

 # How to test worker locally without k8s

-1. Create config-local.json in the worker module dir
+1. Update config-local.json in the `:subprojects:emcee:worker` module dir
+2. Export DOCKER_REGISTRY env variable (`export DOCKER_REGISTRY=...`)
-2. Execute `./start_worker.sh` in the project root dir.
+3. Execute `./subprojects/emcee/worker/start_worker.sh` in the project root dir.
 It will start queue then build and start worker
-3. Execute `./gradlew :app:emceeTestDebug` from `samples/emcee`
+4. Execute `./gradlew :app:emceeTestDebug` from `samples/emcee`